 The DeFi movement has been giving the centralized monetary system a run for its money for a while now.
 DeFi’s applications in areas range from trading to asset management to insurance to lending and borrowing protocols.
 Before we take a detailed look at DeFi’s varied use cases, however, let’s first see why exactly DeFi has become a preferable alternative to the traditional banking system for many, many users all over the world.

 What are the Primary Features of DeFi?

 - Permissionless: A DeFi system’s foundation blockchains are permissionless ones – which allows anyone to access the applications on a DeFi protocol and trade over the network without requiring anybody to sanction it.

 - Open Source and Transparent: The coding is open-source on a DeFi system.
 So the code is visible to every user, allowing everyone on the network to audit it and verify its security and functions.
 This transparency of the network doesn’t tamper with the users’ privacy either, since all users are identified by their digital signatures (like a social media username).
 Additionally, open-source coding ensures DeFi’s credibility.

 - Interoperability: DeFi is very easily compatible with the integration of other applications, so DeFi always has the scope to expand further, offer new financial services, and even develop new financial marketplaces.

 - Accessibility: Anyone with a computer/smartphone and a decent internet connection from any corner of the world can join a DeFi network.
-This feature in particular definitely gives decentralized financial systems the upper hand over traditional banking systems, considering the sizable portion of the global population who can not avail of essential banking services due to geological issues.
+This feature in particular definitely gives decentralized financial systems the upper hand over traditional banking systems.
+Especially considering the sizable portion of the global population that can’t avail of essential banking services.